-Muscle Tension, Persistent Tight Muscles, Aches, Pain Anxiety Symptoms
+Muscle Tension, Chronic Muscle Tension, Aches, Pain Anxiety Symptoms

-You feel like your muscles are always tight or strained, sometimes to the point of frequent pain, or even persistent and ongoing pain.
+- You feel like your muscles are always tight or strained, sometimes to the point of frequent pain or even chronic pain.

-This symptom can also be experienced as muscle spasms, twitching, 'clamping up,' and persistent pain.
+- This symptom can also be experienced as muscle spasms, twitching, “clamping up,” and intermittent pain.

-Muscle tension, aches, and pains can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel muscle tension once and a while and not that often, feel it off and on, or feel it all the time.
+Anxiety muscle tension, aches, and pains can come and go rarely, occur frequently, or persist indefinitely.
+For example, you can have muscle tension once in a while and not that often, have it off and on, or have it all the time.

-Muscle tension, aches, and pains may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.
+Anxiety muscle tension, aches, and pains can precede, accompany, or follow an escalation of other anxiety sensations and symptoms or occur by itself.

-Muscle tension, aches, and pains can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Anxiety muscle tension, aches, and pains can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur “out of the blue” and for no apparent reason.

-Muscle tension, aches, and pains can change from day to day, and/or from moment to moment.
+Anxiety muscle tension, aches, and pains can change from day to day and from moment to moment.

 All of the above combinations and variations are common.